apinf/api-guidelines/response-codes.md

 HTTP status codes are bunch of standardized codes which has various explanations in various scenarios.
 The server should always return the right status code.

-The following are the important categorization of HTTP codes:
+Here are the most important HTTP codes categorized.
+When needed, new codes can be added.

 ## 2xx \(Success category\)